ydataai/ydata-sdk/docs/index.md

 <a href="https://ydata.ai/products/fabric"><u>YData Fabric</u></a> is a **Data-Centric AI** development platform that accelerates AI development by helping data practitioners achieve production-quality data.

 Much like for software engineering the quality of code is a must for the success of software development, Fabric accounts for the data quality requirements for data-driven applications.
 It introduces standards, processes, and acceleration to empower data science, analytics, and data engineering teams.

 <p align="center"><img src="assets/overview/data_centric_approach.png" alt="Data-Centric AI Approach" width="900"></p>

+!!! note "🚀 YData SDK Version 1.0 Released! 🎉"
+    We are excited to announce the release of YData Fabric SDK v1.0!
+This major release marks the beginning of long-term support for the package, ensuring stability, continuous improvements, and ongoing support for all users.
+YData SDK empowers developers with easy access to state-of-the-art data quality tools and generative AI capabilities.
+Stay tuned for more updates and new features!

 ### Try Fabric
 - <a href="get-started/fabric_community/"><u>Get started with Fabric Community</u></a>